 Arranged in the traditional monumental style of a late Victorian cemetery, the graves are laid out in a formal grid pattern.
 They are close together and are separated by narrow grass paths.

-More information on the Woolston Cemetery can be found on the Christchurch City Libraries website.
+More information on the Woolston Cemetery (external link) can be found on the Christchurch City Libraries website.